 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 A FIT test screens for colorectal cancer by checking for blood in the stool.
-It is one of the two main types of fecal occult blood test.
+It is one of the two main types of fecal occult blood tests.
 Blood vessels in colon tumors or polyps may bleed with the passage of stool, but the blood is not always visible to the naked eye.
 A FIT test uses antibodies to detect hidden blood in the stool.

 - unexplained abdominal pain